 One of the important factors in a design thinker's personality is the ability to work collaboratively.
 The best design thinkers need to work along together with other disciplines to collaborate their own significant experience.
 With design thinking, they have become the enthusiastic interdisciplinary collaborators (Brown, 2008).
 And one of the important spaces in design thinking process is ideation - the process of generating ideas that may approach potential solution (Brown, 2008).
 Some memory models in cognitive psychology indicated that in order to produce more ideas group should be more effective than individuals' efforts.
-As a as Brainsketching, C-Sketch, 6-3-5, and Gallery Method (Linsey, Green, Murphy, Wood and Markman,

-2005; Linsey, Clauss, Kurtoglu, Murphy, Wood and Markman, 2011).
+As a result, there has been an increasing attention on developing more effective methods for idea generation such as Brainsketching, C-Sketch, 6-3-5, and Gallery Method (Linsey, Green, Murphy, Wood and Markman, 2005; Linsey, Clauss, Kurtoglu, Murphy, Wood and Markman, 2011).
 Among those methods, C-Sketch is considered as a progressive idea generation method especially in design related fields (Kulkarni, Summers, Vargas-Hernandez and Shah, 2001).